 Q #28) Explain Redirection?

 Answer: It is well known that every command takes input and displays output.
-Keyboard serves as the standard input device and the screen serves as the standard output device.
-Redirection is defined as the process of directing data from one output to another or even cases exist where output serves as input data for another process.
+The keyboard serves as the standard input device, and the screen serves as the standard output device.
+Redirection is defined as the process of directing data from one output to another or even cases where output serves as input data for another process.

-There are basically three streams available in which input and output of the Linux environment are distributed.
+There are three streams available in which the input and output of the Linux environment are distributed.

 - Input Redirection: ‘<’ symbol is used for input redirection and is numbered as (0).
 Thus it is denoted as STDIN(0).